Why Is My Sports Bra Causing a Rash? (Find Out Today!)

 • Also, pat your skin dry.

-• Wash your sports bra after each use because allowing perspiration to dry on the bra, then wearing it again can cause further irritation.
+• Wash your sports bra after each use because allowing perspiration to dry on the bra, and then wearing it again can cause further irritation.
 Cotton bras are usually a better choice than synthetic materials as they do not retain sweat or body odor as much as synthetic materials, making them more likely to irritate the skin.
-In some cases, a rash may appear further down in the cleavage area or under the breast when sweat mix with residue from laundry detergent.
+In some cases, a rash may appear further down in the cleavage area or under the breast when sweat mixes with residue from laundry detergent.

 • Try switching to an unscented brand of laundry detergent and allow laundry detergent residue time to evaporate before ultimately putting your clothes back on.